Makiah/freeze/README.md

 # freeze
-☃️ Quick and dirty method of loading and saving the properties of arbitrarily complex class structures in a text file, provided loading occurs in a known order.
+☃️ Quick and dirty method of concisely loading and saving the properties of arbitrarily complex class structures in a text file, provided loading occurs in a known order.

 ## Usage